L. Fletcher Prouty: 1960 U-2 incident

-Antisemitic association
+Antisemitic associations

 Prouty was a featured speaker at the 1990 convention of the Liberty Lobby.
 Prouty was also named to the advisory board for the Lobby's Populist Action Committee.
-Prouty also sold the reprint rights for The Secret Team of the Noontide Press, the publishing arm for the Institute for Historical Review, a holocaust denial organization.
+Prouty also sold the reprint rights for The Secret Team to the Noontide Press, the publishing arm for the Institute for Historical Review, a holocaust denial organization.

 Prouty denied having known of the racist and antisemitic associations of the Lobby, noted that he also spoke at a ceremony at the United States Holocaust Memorial Museum, and assured Oliver Stone "... that he was neither a racist nor an anti-Semite... but merely a writer in need of a platform."
 In a response to an article about Prouty in Esquire, which he labeled a "character assassination," Stone lamented Prouty's association with the Liberty Lobby but questioned its relevance to Prouty's reliability as a source.
 In an obituary in The Guardian, Michael Carlson wrote that "[a]lthough Prouty himself never espoused such [anti-semitic] beliefs, the connection enabled critics to dismiss his later writings."

+Prouty became a supporter of conspiracy theorist and antisemite Lyndon LaRouche.
+When LaRouche was convicted in 1988 of conspiracy and mail fraud Prouty likened it to the trial of Socrates.